Mataso

 Mataso is an island in the Shefa of Vanuatu in the Pacific Ocean.
 The island is a part of Shepherd Islands archipelago.

 Geography

-Mataso Island is located 11 km south of Makira Island.
+The island of Mataso is located 11 km south of Makira.
 It is formed by two hills separated by white sandy beaches known as Matah Susum (Small Mataso) and Matah 'Ahlam (Big Mataso), so the island was as "Two Hills" by early explorers.
 Matah'Alam is the highest peak at 650 m.
 The estimated terrain elevation above the sea level is some 45 m.
 The nearest islands are Makura and Emae.
 Mataso is widely known for its broad marine resources with rich coral reefs around the coast and a wide variety of game shipping options out on the open sea.